IC27 Mock Test Sample 13

 d) Early 20th century

-6. Strategy where employees share medical costs and premiums is called _____.
+6. Strategy where employees share cost of medical care and premiums is called ______ .

 a) Deferred vesting strategy